4 DAYS FROM $1,699

 Panoramic Bucharest tour, then explore its historic sites

 This morning we’ll disembark ship and transfer to Bucharest, Romania’s largest city and capital, where we’ll embark on a panoramic tour and have lunch.
 Afterwards, explore Bucharest’s grand monuments and leafy, old-world boulevards on a city tour that includes a choice of entrances.
 You can visit the infamous People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
 Alternatively, take a fascinating walking tour of Manuc’s Inn, Bucharest’s oldest hotel building, which was built as a way station for caravans and surrounds a large open courtyard.
-Tonight, enjoy dinner at your hotel.
+Tonight, we’ll savor a delicious dinner in our hotel.

-Transfer to the airport today for your return flight home.
+Transfer to the Bucharest airport today for your return flight home.

 Important Notice: The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.